Extreme Cloud Centre of Excellence (ECCoE)

 The elastic compute power available via Google Cloud is ideally suited to Extreme workloads and varying demands.
 Google invest billions every year on Security, Data centres, renewable energy sources and the latest technology to make their Cloud services robust to Internet threats and scalable to meet their customer’s needs.
 There is no lock in with Google.
 Google believe customers will continue to use their platform because of their services, flexibility and competitive pricing.

-Intel’s Xeon® Scalable processors based on the new Skylake architecture, offer significant per-core performance enhancements and engineering advancements (AVX 512) that support a wide range of workloads.
-Google Cloud is first to market with the latest Skylake processors and via the Google / Intel strategic alliance, will continue to be the first Cloud hyperscaler able to offer the latest CPU technology for Extreme Cloud workloads.
+Intel’s Xeon® processors based on the new Intel® Xeon® scalable Platform, offer significant per-core performance enhancements and engineering advancements (AVX 512) that support a wide range of workloads.
+Google Cloud is first to market with the latest Intel® Xeon® scalable Platform and via the Google / Intel strategic alliance, will continue to be the first Cloud hyperscaler able to offer the latest CPU technology for Extreme Cloud workloads.